mort666/bw-clients/apps/desktop/desktop_native/macos_provider/README.md

 # Explainer: Mac OS Native Passkey Provider

-This explainer explains the changes introduced in https://github.com/bitwarden/clients/pull/13963, where we introduce the MacOS Native Passkey Provider.
+This document describes the changes introduced in https://github.com/bitwarden/clients/pull/13963, where we introduce the MacOS Native Passkey Provider.
 It gives the high level explanation of the architecture and some of the quirks and additional good to know context.

 ## The high level
-MacOS has native APIs (similar to iOS) to allow Credential Managers to provide credentials to the MacOS autofill system (in this PR, we only provide passkeys).
+MacOS has native APIs (similar to iOS) to allow Credential Managers to provide credentials to the MacOS autofill system (in the PR referenced above, we only provide passkeys).

 We’ve written a Swift-based native autofill-extension.
 It’s bundled in the app-bundle in PlugIns, similar to the safari-extension.